 Given the broad range of concerns in early childhood development, services are varied and specific to individual needs.
 We begin with a thorough interview with caregivers and an in-depth review of records to identify concerns and evaluation strategies.
 Early childhood evaluations may include:

 A written report and face-to-face feedback is always provided once the evaluation is complete.
 An early childhood evaluation may be used to determine school readiness and define developmental areas that require support or interventions.
 The cost of an early childhood evaluation varies based on the extent of services utilized.

 Have you already participated in an educational evaluation, but were left feeling confused about the results?
-If your student has an IEP, learning plan, or 504, they've already undergone school testing.
-Sit down with one of the Schafer Center’s licenced clinical psychologists and we’ll help you better understand those evaluation results.
+If your student has a diagnosis or an IEP, they’ve already undergone school testing.
+Sit down with one of the Schafer Center’s licensed clinical psychologists and we’ll help you better understand those evaluation results.
 We can clearly explain the findings and make recommendations based on the child’s needs.

 Service may include a meeting with parents, an in-depth review of records, and a written follow-up with recommendations and suggestions.